Published

 Nima Hejazi's GitHub Activity

-Finally, here are a few reflections on science and statistics, mostly ones I wish I’d come up with first.
+To close, here are a few reflections on science and statistics, mostly ones I wish I’d come up with first.

 “Far better an approximate answer to the right question, which is often vague, than the exact answer to the wrong question, which can always be made precise.” –John Tukey